-The world of crypto has changed so much that the new normal is the use of decentralized exchanges (DEX).
-Poloniex offers the Poloni DEX a decentralized exchange built on the Tron blockchain and was formerly called the TRXMarket.
-Here users can access and trade decentralized digital assets, which have gained a lot of attention over the last couple of years.
+The world of crypto has changed so much that the new normal is the use of decentralised exchanges (DEX).
+Poloniex offers the Poloni DEX a decentralised exchange built on the Tron blockchain and was formerly called the TRXMarket.
+Here users can access and trade decentralised digital assets, which have gained a lot of attention over the last couple of years.

 The Poloniex trading platform features a slick design that makes it easy for its users, whether complete beginners or advanced professionals, to navigate, monitor and execute fast trades.

 The dashboard layout shows the trading pair, base currencies and assets pairs available for trading.
 The platform features TradingView-powered charts, with most of the key technical indicators.
 Other than that, the platform allows the user to view buy, sell and Stop-Limit orders.

 As highlighted, Poloniex is available across platforms – on the web and on mobile – with features like ‘Maker Depth’ and trading history also accessible.

 Poloniex Futures debuted in July 2020, where users accessed demo accounts before the company quickly added mobile support and API functionality.
 On August 5, Poloniex Futures beta officially launched.
 Users can now set up accounts and trade with up to 100x leverage.